jonnonz1/nz-statute-book/acts/public/2015/harmful-digital-communications-act-2015.md

 ### 12 Threshold for proceedings
 (1) An applicant referred to in section 11(1)﻿(a), (b), or (c) may not apply for an order under section 18 or 19 in respect of a digital communication unless the Approved Agency has first received a complaint about the communication and had a reasonable opportunity to assess the complaint and decide what action (if any) to take.
-(2) In any case, a District Court must not grant an application from an applicant referred to in section 11(1)﻿(a), (b), or (c) for an order under section 18 or 19 unless it is satisfied that—
+(2) In any case, the District Court must not grant an application from an applicant referred to in section 11(1)﻿(a), (b), or (c) for an order under section 18 or 19 unless it is satisfied that—
   (a) there has been a threatened serious breach, a serious breach, or a repeated breach of 1 or more communication principles; and
   (b) the breach has caused or is likely to cause harm to an individual.
 (3) The court may, on its own initiative, dismiss an application from an applicant referred to in section 11(1)﻿(a), (b), or (c) without a hearing if it considers that the application is frivolous or vexatious, or for any other reason does not meet the threshold in subsection (2).
 (4) The court may, on its own initiative, dismiss an application under section 11 from the Police if satisfied that, having regard to all the circumstances of the case, the application should be dismissed.

 ### 13 District Court may refer matter back to Approved Agency
-(1) This section applies when a District Court considers an application under section 11 that arises from the subject matter of a complaint that has been received by the Approved Agency (whether or not the complaint has been assessed under section 12(1)).
+(1) This section applies when the District Court considers an application under section 11 that arises from the subject matter of a complaint that has been received by the Approved Agency (whether or not the complaint has been assessed under section 12(1)).
 (2) The court—
   (a) must consider whether an attempt has been made to resolve the complaint (whether through mediation or otherwise); and (b) may adjourn the proceeding and refer the matter back to the Approved Agency unless satisfied that attempts at resolution, or further attempts at resolution, of the matter by the parties and the Agency—